 This symbol is sort of a given.
 Zeus, as a storm god, had a naturally close association with the lightning bolt, and the radiant arches were his favorite weapon.
 The Cyclopes are responsible for forging the first lightning for Zeus to wield.

-In many ancient cultures, bulls were the symbol of power, masculinity, determination, and fertility.
-Zeus was known to have disguised himself as a tamed white bull in the Europa myth to spare his new love from Hera’s jealous rage.
+In many ancient civilizations, bulls were the symbol of power, masculinity, determination, and fertility.
+Zeus was known to have disguised himself as a tamed white bull in one of the myths to spare his new love from Hera’s jealous rage.

-The bird was a famous favorite of Zeus when he would transform himself, as told in the abduction tales of Aegina and Ganymedes.
+The bird was a famous favorite of Zeus into which he would transform himself, as told in the abduction tales of Aegina and Ganymedes.
 Some accounts claim that eagles would ferry lightning bolts for the god of the sky.
 Eagle statues were commonplace in temples and sanctuaries dedicated to Zeus.

 The scepter, when held by Zeus, embodies his unquestionable authority.
 He is a king, after all, and he has the final say in many decisions made in classical Greek myths.
 The only deity shown to bear a scepter besides Zeus is Hades, the Greek god of death and the underworld.